Introduction

 Determine Your Needs

-Consider the purpose of your fence.
-Is it for privacy, security, or decoration?
-This will influence the type of materials and design you choose.
+Reflect on the primary purpose of your fence.
+Are you seeking privacy, security, or simply an aesthetic upgrade?
+This decision will guide your choice of materials and design.

 -